Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

-It is not uncommon to see companies perform well in the years after insiders buy shares.
+We've lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
 The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
-So shareholders might well want to know whether insiders have been buying or selling shares in FirstService Corporation (TSE:FSV).
+So we'll take a look at whether insiders have been buying or selling shares in FirstService Corporation (TSE:FSV).

 Insiders at FirstService Have Sold Stock Recently

-Over the last three months, we’ve seen significant insider selling at FirstService.
-In total, Independent Director Frederick Reichheld dumped US$394k worth of shares in that time, and we didn’t record any purchases whatsoever.
-In light of this it’s hard to argue that all the directors think that the shares are a bargain.
+Over the last three months, we've seen significant insider selling at FirstService.
+In total, Kevin Roy sold US$250k worth of shares in that time, and we didn't record any purchases whatsoever.
+In light of this it's hard to argue that all the insiders think that the shares are a bargain.

-An insider sold stock recently, but they haven’t been buying.
-And our longer term analysis of insider transactions didn’t bring confidence, either.
-But it is good to see that FirstService is growing earnings.
-It is good to see high insider ownership, but the insider selling leaves us cautious.
+An insider sold FirstService shares recently, but they didn't buy any.
+And our longer term analysis of insider transactions didn't bring confidence, either.
+On the plus side, FirstService makes money, and is growing profits.
+While insiders do own a lot of shares in the company (which is good), our analysis of their transactions doesn't make us feel confident about the company.
 If you are like me, you may want to think about whether this company will grow or shrink.
 Luckily, you can check this free report showing analyst forecasts for its future.

-Of course FirstService may not be the best stock to buy.
-So you may wish to see this free collection of high quality companies.
+But note: FirstService may not be the best stock to buy.
+So take a peek at this free list of interesting companies with high ROE and low debt.